THE GENESIS OF AFRICANS RISING TOGETHER

-The Founders met with the purpose in mind to discuss the most significant historical event in history of the United States, the enslavement of Africans, and our rich contribution to the prosperity of this country.
-The Founders saw this is an opportunity to move our people in a new direction.
-It began with a historical discussion about slave trade origins and the likely African and European participants.
-For many seized Africans into captivity, the beginning of the trip started in the port city of Luanda, Angola.
-The journey of about 9 million western-based Africans went through the middle passage to destinations in the Americas, only about 400,000 reaching North America, and the first Africans reaching Point Comfort (present day Fort Monroe near Hampton, VA), ground zero for the first Colonial enslaved Africans.
+The Founders met to discuss the most significant historical event in the history of the United States of America: the enslavement of Africans and our rich contribution to this country’s prosperity.
+The Founders saw this as an opportunity to move our people in a new direction.
+The conversation began with a historical discussion about the origins of the slave trade and those involved.
+For many Africans taken into captivity, the beginning of their traumatizing ordeal was Angola’s port city, Luanda.
+More than 9 million Africans went through the Middle Passage to destinations in the Americas in the horrendous crossing.
+About 400,000 reached North America’s shores, initially landing at Point Comfort (present-day Fort Monroe), ground zero for the first enslaved Africans.

-Aid in the Healing of African Americans as a result of tribal participation in the slave trade, and to restore connection and communication among African Americans, Africans and Africans in the Diaspora.
+- To assist in healing the division caused by tribal participation in the slave trade, and restore connection and communication among African Americans, Africans in the Diaspora, and Africans on the Continent.

 Dr. James Tucker was born in New Madrid, Missouri, on May 6, 1951.
 Tucker began his crusade for justice and equality while earning an undergraduate degree in History and Political Science from Rust College in Holly Springs, Mississippi.

 President and Founder, International Leadership Foundation Prof. Delanyo Adadevoh has a strong passion to see Africa and the world transformed with the unique distinctive of a compelling moral vision based on biblical and ethical values.

 Dr. Reynaldo Anderson currently serves as an Associate Professor of Communication and Chair of the Humanities department at Harris-Stowe State University in Saint Louis Missouri.